Home Depot? Assisted living? A hotel? Many options for one of D.C.’s last vacant parcels

 The developer Jair Lynch also proposed an assisted-living facility — a form of housing that many of the developers pointed out is almost nonexistent in the eastern half of the District — as well as a building for homeless youths and other housing that would mostly be subsidized, with just 145 market-rate units out of 1,188 homes.

 A group called R13 Community Partners, led in part by former D.C.
-Council member Yvette M. Alexander (D-Ward 7), wants to build a Marriott hotel; a furnished luxury “co-living” rental apartment building; 126 condominium units; subsidized and market-rate apartments; and a grocery store.
+Council member Yvette M. Alexander (D-Ward 7), wants to build a Marriott hotel, a furnished luxury “co-living” rental apartment building, 126 condominium units, subsidized and market-rate apartments, and a grocery store.

 At the request of the mayor’s office, many of the developers said in their proposals that they would pay tribute to Robert F. Kennedy, for whom the stadium across the street from the parcel is named.

-R13 was the only development team also to mention the memory of Relisha Rudd, the 8-year-old child whose 2014 disappearance from the D.C.
+R13 was the only development team also to mention the memory of Relisha Rudd, the 8-year-old girl whose 2014 disappearance from the D.C.
 General homeless shelter led to the shelter’s closure four years later.
 R13’s proposal said the team had sought permission from her family to build a playground on the grounds and name it for Relisha, who remains missing.

 The developer Home Team Community Partners presented a letter from the Special Olympics at the disposition hearing, saying the organization would be interested in moving its headquarters into a nine-story office tower, with Anacostia River views, that the developer proposes building on the site.
-The team also showed a letter from Home Depot, promising to build its second D.C. store there if Home Team wins the contract.
+The team also showed a letter from Home Depot, which promised to build its second D.C. store there if Home Team wins the contract.

 That bid also would include an assisted-living facility and rental apartments, creating a total of 260 subsidized and 442 market-rate units.

 Anne Ford, a Ward 7 resident who listened to the hearing, knows the soon-to-be-developed site very well.
-Back when D.C.
+When D.C.
 General was a hospital, she was a nurse there.
-When it became a homeless shelter, she would visit with her church group and hear residents’ complaints about the rodents and moldy food.
+When it became a homeless shelter, she would visit with her church group and hear residents’ complaints about rodents and moldy food.

 The patients she treated at the long-gone hospital, most of them Black and low-income, “should have a chance to live on that land. . . .
 It was a Black population down there.
 Now that land should still belong to them,” Ford said, adding that she hopes Hill East won’t become another Navy Yard or Wharf, catering largely to wealthier residents.
 “I’m really looking for some more affordable housing.
 I’m praying on that for that land there.”